JohnAlbin/storybook-addon-fetch-mock/README.md

     // Force fetch to return a Promise rejected with the
     // value of "throws".
     throws: new TypeError('Failed to fetch'),
   },

+  // Alternatively, the `response` can be a function that
+  // returns an object with any of the keys above.
+The
+  // function will be passed the url and options fetch was
+  // called with.
+If fetch was called with a Request
+  // instance, it will be passed url and options inferred
+  // from the Request instance, with the original Request
+  // will be passed as a third argument.
+  reponse: (url, options, request) => {
+    return {
+      status: options.headers.Authorization ?
+200 : 403,
+    };
+  },

   // An object containing further options for configuring